On the Trustworthiness Landscape of State-of-the-art Generative Models: A Survey and Outlook: Privacy

-\textbf{Diffusion models.} Several studies \cite{mia_1,mia_2,mia_3,mia_4,mia_5,mia_6} examined the vulnerability of diffusion models to membership inference attacks.
-Membership inference attacks attempt to determine whether a particular sample is part of the training dataset used to train a model, which may arise serious concerns when sensitive information is present in the samples.
-Interestingly, membership inference attacks \cite{mia_survey} can also serve a beneficial purpose by providing audit functions that identify the use of unauthorized data for model training.
-Membership inference attacks rely on the fact that a model fits the training data better, which can be measured using metrics like loss value, to distinguish between training and non-training samples. \citez{mia_1} employed GAN-Leaks and its variants, which are general attacks for generative models, to evaluate the vulnerability of diffusion models. \citez{mia_1} empirically discovered that sampling steps in diffusion models are a significant factor in the attack performance. \citez{mia_2} focused on determining whether a given text-image pair appeared in the training dataset by designing several metrics.
-These metrics are rooted in the intuition that if a given text appeared in the dataset, the generated image would possess higher quality, and vice versa. \citez{mia_3,mia_4,mia_5} dived deeper into the characteristics of diffusion models to spot vulnerabilities more effectively.
-Importantly, they all shared a common underlying idea: training samples tend to exhibit lower estimation errors during the denoising process.
-Unfortunately, the non-deterministic nature of the training loss in diffusion models, induced by the use of random Gaussian noise, may cause the suboptimal performance of membership inference attacks.
-To address the problem, \citez{mia_3,mia_5} estimated the errors under a deterministic reversing and sampling assumption. \citez{mia_4} used the log-likelihood of a given sample to conduct membership inference attacks and the log-likelihood is approximately estimated using the Skilling-Hutchinson tract estimator.
-However, \citez{mia_6} claimed that the performance of membership inference attacks falls short of being useful in real-world applications.
+\textbf{Attacks.} Several studies \citep{mia_1,mia_2,mia_3,mia_4,mia_5,mia_6} examined the vulnerability of DMs to membership inference attacks.
+GAN-Leaks \citep{mia_1} are general attacks for generative models. \citet{mia_1} employed GAN-Leaks and its variants to evaluate the vulnerability of DMs, finding that the sampling steps significantly impact attack performance. \citet{mia_2} developed metrics to determine if a text-image pair was part of the training set, based on the premise that a text from the dataset would yield a higher-quality generated image. \citet{mia_3,mia_4} and \citet{mia_5} dived deeper into the characteristics of DMs to spot vulnerabilities more effectively.
+Importantly, they all shared a common underlying idea: training samples generally enjoy lower estimation errors during denoising process.
+Unfortunately, the non-deterministic nature of the training loss in DMs, induced by the use of random Gaussian noise, may cause the sub-optimal performance of membership inference attacks.
+To address the problem, \citet{mia_3} and \citet{mia_5} estimated the errors under a deterministic reversing and sampling assumption. \citet{mia_4} used the log-likelihood of a given sample to infer and the log-likelihood is approximately estimated by Skilling Hutchinson tract estimator.
+However, \citet{mia_6} argued that the effectiveness of these attacks in DMs is often overestimated, primarily due to the common use of small datasets to fine-tune the victim model in evaluation.

-\textbf{LLMs.} Most membership inference attacks \cite{mia_survey} can be directly applied to GPT models by defining appropriate loss functions.
-There are two endeavors specifically tailored to LLMs. \citez{mia_8} focused on evaluating the vulnerability of machine translation systems to membership inference attacks. \citez{mia_7} inferred membership information by observing if the loss of the target samples is substantially higher than the average loss of their corresponding neighborhood samples in the target model.
-These neighborhood samples are generated by other LLMs.